seeminglee/smlcandy/README.md

 ### Wayfinding

-Display additional metadata about the folder I am in and when I have invoked those commands when I scroll through the terminal history.
+Display additional metadata about information which I find helpful when using the command line.

 <dl>
     <dt>sml@sml-mac</dt>